What is a direct cremation?

 A direct cremation is the term used in the funeral industry for the simplest cremation available.
 It's a cremation with no funeral service or ceremony beforehand.

 After death, the deceased goes straight to the crematorium to be cremated, usually in a very simple, plain coffin.
 After the cremation, the ashes are returned to the loved ones, to be kept or scattered according to the wishes of the deceased.

 Direct cremations are becoming increasingly popular, thanks to the likes of David Bowie who chose it as a no-fuss farewell.

 It's sometimes also known as a basic cremation, cremation without ceremony, or simple cremation.

 How does a direct cremation work?

 Before a direct cremation can take place, there is some paperwork that needs to be completed.

 If the deceased has chosen SunLife’s funeral plan, guidance and paperwork collection will be provided.
 This is organised by Simplicity Cremation, part of Dignity, one of the UK’s leading funeral providers.

-What does a direct cremation include?
+What happens at a direct cremation?

-- The body goes straight to the crematorium after death and is cremated when convenient for the crematorium
+- The body goes straight to the crematorium after death and is cremated

 - This eliminates the need for embalming or any other preparations for the body